armanriazi/typescript-all-in-one/workspace/types/types.md

 We will discuss all the details of all the annotation syntax supported by TypeScript in a later chapter.

 ### Assign a type
-Type Declarations and Type Assertions.
+Type Declarations and Type Assertions.In the following example, we use x: X (": Type") to declare a type for the variable x.

 ```ts
 type X = {